User37som/libbitcoin/bx-fetch-tx.md

 $ bx fetch-tx --help
 ```
 ```
-Usage: bx fetch-tx [-h] [--config VALUE] [--format VALUE] [HASH]...
+Usage: bx fetch-tx [-h] [--config VALUE] [--format VALUE] [HASH]

-Info: Get transactions by hash.
-Requires an Obelisk server connection.
+Info: Get a transaction by its hash.
+Requires an Obelisk server
+connection.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
-Options are 'info', 'json', and
+Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

-HASH                 The set of Base16 transaction hashes of transactions
+HASH                 The Base16 transaction hash of the transaction to
-                     to get.
-If not specified the transaction hashes are read from STDIN.
+                     get.
+If not specified the transaction hash is read
+                     from STDIN.
 ```
 ### Example 1
 [Satoshi's words](http://www.thetimes.co.uk/tto/business/industries/banking/article2160028.ece)